potahtml/mpa-archive/readme.md

 `mpa-archive http://urlhere`

+Will create and save the crawled site in `crawl.zip` on `cwd`

-This will start crawling `http://urlhere` with `cpu/2` threads.
+- Crawls `http://urlhere` with `cpu/2` threads
+- Progress is displayed in the console
+- Crawls on site links only
+- Intercepts on site requests and saves that too
+- Generates `sitemap.txt` and `sitemap.xml`

-Progress will be displayed in the console.
-Besides crawling on site links, it will also intercept request and save that too.
-Once done it will display a small report and create a zip file on `cwd` named `crawl.zip`.
+Once done, it will display a small report and create a zip file named `crawl.zip` on `cwd`

 ## Serving

 `mpa-server`

-This will serve the files from the zip file on `127.0.0.1` with a port seeded to the `cwd`
+Will serve the files from the zip located in the current directory.
+Host is `127.0.0.1` with a port seeded to `cwd`